Last updated: November 30, 2021

-The Rocket Point Lookout is one of the most impressive viewing points in the Wentworth Falls area, with panoramic views of the waterfall and the valley below.
+The Rocket Point Lookout is one of the most impressive vantage points in the Wentworth Falls area, with panoramic views too enjoy of the waterfall and the Jamison Valley.

-A short round walk starting at the top of the waterfall will bring you to this lookout, which often gets overlooked by visitors to Wentworth Falls.
+A short round walk starting from the top of the waterfall will bring you to this lookout, which often gets overlooked by visitors to Wentworth Falls.

 |Rocket Point Round Walk|

 The best spot to park your car is at the Wentworth Falls picnic area (map) which has a reasonably large parking area.
 Do note though that this car park fills up quickly on busy weekends.